 WHEN SHOULD I SEE A DOCTOR?

-Most college students do not need to see a doctor or nurse when they have flu symptoms.
+Most college students do not need to see a health care provider when they have flu symptoms.
 This is because most college-age people are not at risk for a severe case.

-If you feel you should see a doctor or nurse, call their office first and tell them your symptoms.
+If you feel you should see a health care provider, call their office first and tell them your symptoms.
 This helps the staff prepare for your visit, so that you do not spread germs to other people there.

-If you have an increased risk of flu complications, contact your medical provider.
+If you have an increased risk of flu complications, contact your health care provider.
 Risk factors include:

-You may also want to talk to the doctor if you are around others who may be at risk for a severe case of the flu, including people who:
+You may also want to talk to the health care provider if you are around others who may be at risk for a severe case of the flu, including people who:

-Call your doctor right away or go to the emergency room if you have:
+Call your health care provider right away or go to the emergency room if you have:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.